Energy & Community

 Our energy audits consist of two parts: the blower door test and the initial walk-through.
-The blower door is specialized equipment that allows us to measure the level of air infiltration by surveying the extent of air leaks in the home envelope.
-As a leading cause of inefficiency in homes, air infiltration can potentially drive up the price of utility bills due to its impact on heating/cooling systems.
-While the blower door test is running, members will walk-through the home and search for areas where such energy loss might be occurring.
-By the end of this two-step process we will have an idea of how much work will be needed and provide an estimated cost.
-Audits are always free.
+The blower door is specialized equipment that allows us to measure the level of air infiltration by surveying the extent of air leaks in the home.
+Air infiltration raises the price of utility bills due to its impact on heating and cooling systems.
+While the blower door test is running, members will walk through the home and search for areas where energy loss might be occurring.
+Depending on the amount of air leakage in your home, Green Iowa AmeriCorps Members might schedule a follow-up appointment to weatherize your home.

-DOORS: Installing weather stripping, door sweeps, caulking.
+Doors: Installing weather stripping, door sweeps, caulking.

-ATTIC ACCESSES: Insulating attic access door, seal perimeter with foam tape, ensure a tight seal with a latch lock or weight.
+Attic Access: Insulating attic access door, seal perimeter with foam tape, ensure a tight seal with a latch lock or weight.

-OUTLETS: Insulating outlets and light switches with foam gaskets.
+Outlets: Insulating outlets and light switches with foam gaskets.

-RIM JOISTS: Sealing the area where the foundation meets the house frame with friction-fit rigid foam and caulk.
+Rim Joints: Sealing the area where the foundation meets the house frame with friction-fit rigid foam and caulk.

-DUCTS: Sealing duct joints with HVAC tape and/or mastic.
+Ducts: Sealing duct joints with HVAC tape and/or mastic

-WATER PIPE: Insulating hot and cold water pipes with foam sleeves to reduce conductive heat loss.
+Water Pipes: Insulating hot and cold water pipes with foam sleeves to reduce conductive heat loss.

-EFFICIENCY IMPROVEMENTS: Installing Light-Emitting Diodes (LEDs) and low-flow sink & shower aerators.
+Efficiency Improvements: Installing Light-Emitting Diodes (LEDs) and low-flow sink & shower aerators